-- 14. In addition, Lambda prominently advertised that "[w]e don't get paid until you do, so we're in this together, from your first day of classes to your first day on the job."
-Together with its purportedly high job placement rate, this statement led Mr. Kernan to enter into his ISA.
-But this statement was also false, as Lambda packaged and sold financial shares in ISAs to investors long before students found employment. - 15.
-Mr. Kernan relied on Lambda's advertised job placement rate of over 80% and its promise that Lambda would not get paid until he did when he decided to enroll in April of 2019, financed by an ISA. - 16.
-Mr. Kernan's ISA is a "note, instrument, or other evidence of indebtedness relating to payment for [his] educational program," under the California Education Code, and therefore his ISA, as a matter of law, is "not enforceable." - 17.
-Had Mr. Kernan known Lambda lacked BPPE approval, the truth about its job placement rates, or its practice of selling ISAs to investors, he would not have signed the ISA that indebted him to \$30,000 of tuition at Lambda. - 18.
-Mr. Kernan brings this arbitration to cancel his ISA and for actual and punitive damages.
+- 13. In addition, Lambda has long advertised that "[w]e don't get paid until you do, so we're in this together, from your first day of classes to your first day on the job."4 Together with its purportedly high job placement rate, this statement led Ms. Nguyen to trust Lambda.
+But this statement was also false, as Lambda packaged and sold ISAs to investors long before students found employment. - 14.
+Ms. Nguyen relied on Lambda's advertised job placement rate of over 80% and its promise that Lambda would not get paid until she did when she decided to enroll at Lambda in July of 2019, financed by an ISA.
+Only after enrolling at Lambda and becoming aware of news stories about Lambda's misconduct did she discover that the representations that induced her to enroll at Lambda were false and misleading. - 15.
+In addition to these material misrepresentations, Lambda, from its inception until at least August 20, 2020, operated without approval by the state of California, in violation of California law and an order by the state requiring it to cease operations. - 16.
+Specifically, Lambda is regulated by the California Bureau for Postsecondary Education ("BPPE") as a post-secondary educational institution.
+On March 20, 2019, the BPPE found that Lambda was operating without its approval and ordered the school to cease all operations and submit a school closure plan.